 Preparing For a Compliance Visit

-The Home Office aims to visit all licence holders at some point.
-I should say that although the Home Office uses the word ‘visit’, I would suggest ‘inspection’ or ‘audit’ would be a more accurate description of what takes place.
-You can either be visited before being issued with a licence, or after.
+The Home Office aims to audit all licence holders at some point.
+You can either be audited before being issued with a licence, or after.
+You could either have an on-site inspection or a remote compliance check.

-During the visit, a Home Office compliance officer will hold in depth interviews with the Authorising Officer and Level 1 User, as well as any sponsored migrants.
+During any visit, a Home Office compliance officer will hold in depth interviews with the Authorising Officer and Level 1 User, as well as any sponsored migrants.

 The Home Office will be meticulous in examining the role any sponsored migrant is (or will be) undertaking, to assess whether the role is genuine.
 They will want to know that you are complying with your record keeping and monitoring duties.
 They will also want to know what systems you have in place to check your sponsored migrant’s contact details, and how you are complying with your Right to Work checks.